NotThatRob/Claude-Skill-Git-Commit-Message/README.md

 /git-commit-message
 ```

-You can provide input in three ways:

-- **Paste a diff** — run `git diff --staged` (or `git diff`) and paste the output
-- **Describe your changes** — explain what you changed in plain language
-- **Both** — provide a diff and additional context

-The skill will return a formatted commit message you can copy-paste directly into your commit.
+You can optionally provide context — describe what you changed in plain language, paste a diff, or both.
+If you don't provide anything, the skill will automatically run `git diff --staged` (or `git diff` if nothing is staged) to read your changes directly.

 ## What It Does

+- Automatically reads your staged or unstaged diff — no copy-pasting required
+- Analyzes the diff before writing: identifies logical groupings, infers scope from directory/module structure, and detects breaking changes
 - Generates a title in `<type>(<scope>): <summary>` format
 - Picks the appropriate type: `feat`, `fix`, `refactor`, `chore`, `docs`, `test`, `style`, `perf`, `ci`
 - Keeps titles under 72 characters, imperative mood, lowercase after the colon